De Benneville Randolph Keim: Early life and education

-Civil War
+American Civil War

-In response to President Abraham Lincoln's call for volunteer troops to defend the nation's capital following the fall of Fort Sumter to Confederate troops in mid-April 1861, Benneville Randolph Keim raised a company of men in Harrisburg, Pennsylvania for enlistment.
+In response to President Abraham Lincoln's call for volunteer troops to defend the nation's capital following the fall of Fort Sumter to Confederate troops in mid-April 1861, Benneville Randolph Keim raised a company of men in Harrisburg, Pennsylvania, for enlistment.
 Known as the First City Zouaves (and later as the Harrisburg City Grays), his men "served with great credit for nine months as Company A, One hundred and twenty-seventh Pennsylvania Volunteers" (127th Pennsylvania Infantry).
 Keim subsequently resigned, prior to the regiment's departure for the front lines of the American Civil War, to take a position as a Civil War correspondent for the New York Herald.
 According to Washington's Evening Star:

 [Keim's] dispatches were notable for their accuracy and wealth of detail.
 One of his reports, describing the ability of Gen. Grant in his usual original style, was a factor in bringing about Grant's selection and commander of the Union Army, it was said.
 A week after this dispatch was printed Gen. Grant was placed in full command of the armies.
 The general formed a great attachment for Mr. Keim, saying of him that he had never violated a confidence."